rmolinamir/typescript-cheatsheet/README.md

 Now we have **two** types, `T` and `U` and both are constrained, but to different types.
 The constructor argument `baseValue` is defined as type `T`, and `T` only extends to type `number`, which results in `baseValue` only accepting values of type `number` when calling the constructor.

-`U` is a union type.
+`U` is an union type.
 It accepts values of type `number` or `string`, and it's assigned to the `multiplyValue` argument of the constructor.

 [⬆️ Back to top](#table-of-contents)<br>